And you're convinced, right? (If not, check out 14 Reasons To Love Dehydrating.)

 So, ask yourself — do I want to make “chips” out of dehydrated foods?
 That's the defining question here.
 If no, you don't need a mandolin.
 If yes, you should get one.

-Last summer, we decided to purchase a vacuum sealer.
+Last summer, we purchased a vacuum sealer.
 The reason for this?
 To extend the shelf life of our dried foods.

 I get the idea that vac-seal machines can be temperamental.
 Like they won't seal if things aren't just right.
 So I've figured out a few tricks while working with mine, and I'll be sharing them in the Dehydrating eCourse.